cjavad/dtu-02158-concurrent-programming/MandatoryAssigment1/REPORT.md

 // Create list of tasks
 List<SearchTask> taskList = new ArrayList<SearchTask>();

-// If you, for some god forsaken reason, run the program with more
+// If you, for whatever reason, run the program with more
 // tasks than characters in the input, we will limit the number of
-// tasks to the theoretical maximum number of occurences... int usefulLen = len - pattern.length + 1;
+// tasks to the maximum number of occurences. int usefulLen = len - pattern.length + 1;
 int usefulTasks = Math.min(ntasks, usefulLen);